-I know that a 5-week class on “personal disciplines” doesn’t immediately sound appealing!
-That said, my vision for this course is an opportunity for us to learn more deeply about yoga philosophy and ourselves, in a quiet and personal way.
-These practices are not merely intellectual concepts - in fact, they are very useful suggestions that we can apply immediately to daily lives .
+Examined individually and together, these practices have the potential to bring more ease and meaning to our relationships with our own inner selves AND with the beings around us.
+My vision for this course is an opportunity for us to learn more deeply about yoga teachings and ourselves, in a quiet and personal way.
+These are not merely intellectual concepts - in fact, they are very useful suggestions that we can apply immediately to daily lives .
 We can acknowledge the areas where we routinely face challenges, and also acknowledge our strengths... and learn how to support ourselves with compassion and structure.

 In this philosophy class, we'll examine each of these principles through in-depth sutra study, reflection, and discussion.
 We'll look at each practice and how we can work gracefully with it in our own lives.
 Just to be clear, this is not an asana class!